Microchip-MPLAB-Harmony/aerospace/apps/ip1553/ip1553_rt_operation_interrupt/readme.md

 1. Project sam_rh71_xult.X
     * Hardware Used
         * SAM RH71 Evaluation Kit
-        * SpaceWire cable
+        * MIL1553 Exerciser and Cables
     * Hardware Setup
-        * Connect the debugger probe to J33
+        * Connect the debugger probe to J33.
         * Connect the USB port on the board to the computer using a mini USB cable.
-        * Connect the two SpaceWire link on the board to each other using a SpaceWire cable.
+        * Connect the MIL1553 exerciser on 1553_BUSA or 1553_BUSB connectors.
+    * Exerciser configuration
+        * Configure in Bus commander to send commands to RT01.

 ## Running The Application